University of Charleston

 Students who fail to provide appropriate documentation for the following immunizations will be prohibited from moving into the residence halls until the documentation is provided, and the University is under no obligation to prorate or forgive room charges for any delayed entry.

-Immunizations Required for All Charleston and Beckley Students
+Immunizations Required for All Students

 • MMR (measles, mumps, and rubella) or MMRV (measles, mumps, rubella, and varicella).
 All in-seat students born after 1956 must provide documentation of immunization against measles, mumps, and rubella.

-MMR and MMRV Centers for Disease Control Guidance are found here.
+• MMR and MMRV Centers for Disease Control Guidance are found here.

-Additional Immunizations Required for Charleston Residential Students
+Additional Immunizations Required for Residential Students

 • Hepatitis B. If you live in university housing, you must provide documentation of immunization for Hepatitis B. You must provide one of the following:

-• Documentation of having initiated the series of Hepatitis B immunizations and updates indicates that you continue to receive the series of immunizations on schedule until all three immunizations have been given.
+• Documentation of having initiated the Hepatitis B immunizations and updates indicates that you continue to receive the series of immunizations on schedule until all three immunizations have been given.
 The student is expected to complete the immunizations within six months of initiation of the series.

 • Documentation of completion of a three-shot series for Hepatitis B